 Testing Lithium Batteries to Destruction

-Calorimetry uses temperature to study or measure properties of materials.
-The aim was to obtain time-temperature-pressure data of the test samples.
+Calorimetry testing uses temperature to study or measure properties of materials.
+The aim is was to obtain time-temperature-pressure data about test samples.

-A total of 21 experiments where conducted for the dissertation.
-The data set were analysed and appropriate visuals were created to better understand the failure pathway and draw conclusions.
+A total of 21 experiments were conducted for the dissertation.
+The data sets were analysed and appropriate visuals were created to better understand the failure pathway and draw conclusions.
 The HWS tests suggested that failure time for low SOC cells was shorter compared to high SOC cells.

 The results from the overcharge tests spawned another undergraduate project conducted for Jaguar Land Rover for 2016-17.